tomalbrecht/udacity_drlnd_p3/Report.md

 Then I tested a few parameters for the learn rates (`LR_ACTOR` and `LR_CRITIC`).
 I testet the following setup (1e-4/1e-5), (1e-3/1e-4) and (1e-3/1e-3).
 (1e-3/1e-3) looked promising, so I stopped.

 Setting `gamma` to 0.99 made the learning worse.
 So I tried reducing it to 0.95.
-This
+Finally gamma 0.98 seemed to work well for me.

+I've included a few (not all of them) plots into `./figures/`

 ## Performance plot